 The Ministry of Education and Culture is responsible for the preparation of legislation related to the promotion of literature and for the allocation of appropriations from the national Budget.

-The objective of the Ministry of Education and Culture is to support the creative work carried out by authors and translators and to make Finnish literature better known in Finland and abroad.
-Another objective is to maintain literacy and encourage people to read more.
+The Ministry of Education and Culture is responsible for drafting legislation related to promoting literature and allocating appropriations from the national Budget.
+The objective is to support the creative work of authors and translators, to make Finnish literature better known in Finland and abroad and to maintain literacy and encourage people to read more.

-The Ministry of Education and Culture subsidises the publication and promotion of literature in easy-to-read Finnish with a separate appropriation.
-The Finnish Centre for Easy to Read (Selkokeskus), which is a part of the Finnish Association on Intellectual and Developmental Disabilities, is responsible for awarding grants and subsidies for easy-to-read literature.
+The Ministry of Education and Culture subsidises the publication and promotion of literature in easy-to-read language by means of a separate appropriation.
+The Finnish Centre for Easy Language (Selkokeskus), which is a part of the Finnish Association on Intellectual and Developmental Disabilities, is responsible for awarding grants and subsidies for easy-to-read literature.

-The Arts Promotion Centre Finland, the National Council for Literature, and the Committee for Public Information act as expert bodies in the field.
+The National Council for Literature and the Committee for Public Information serve as the expert bodies in literary matters.

 The appropriations budgeted for the promotion of literature in 2020 amount to approximately EUR 6.9 million.I